rasika2012/openchoreo/docs/quick-start-guide.md

 - [Deployment Pipeline](https://github.com/choreo-idp/choreo/tree/main/docs#deploymentpipeline) for the environments
 - [Project](https://github.com/choreo-idp/choreo/tree/main/docs#project)

-To access the artifacts created in Open Source Choreo you can use choreoctl as shown in the following commands:
+To access the artifacts created in OpenChoreo you can use choreoctl as shown in the following commands:

 First you can get the current context
 ```shell